Spencer family

-The Spencer family is an aristocratic family in the United Kingdom.
-From the 16th century, its members have held numerous titles including the dukedom of Marlborough, the earldoms of Sunderland and Spencer, and the Churchill barony.
-Two prominent members of the family during the 20th century were Sir Winston Churchill and Diana, Princess of Wales.
+The Spencer family is a noble and aristocratic British family.
+From the 16th century, its members have held numerous titles, including the dukedom of Marlborough, the earldoms of Sunderland and Spencer, and the barony of Churchill.
+Two prominent members of the family during the 20th century were Winston Churchill and Diana, Princess of Wales.

 History

 Descent and claims

-The House was founded in the 15th century by Henry Spencer (died c.
+The house was founded in the 15th century by Henry Spencer (died c.
 1478), from whom all members descend.
-In the 16th century the claim arose that the Spencers were a cadet branch of the ancient House Le Despencer, though this theory has since been debunked, in particular by J. Horace Round in his essay The Rise of the Spencers.
-The Spencers were first granted a coat of arms in 1504, "Azure a fess Ermine between 6 sea-mews’ heads erased Argent," but this bears no resemblance to the arms used by the family after c.
-1595, which were derived from the Despencer arms, "Quarterly Argent and Gules in the second and third quarters a Fret Or overall on a Bend Sable three Escallops of the first" (the scallops standing for the difference as a cadet branch).
-Round argued that the Despencer descent was fabricated by Richard Lee, a corrupt Clarencieux King of Arms.
+In the 16th century, the claim arose that the Spencers were a cadet branch of the older house of Despencer, though this theory has since been debunked, in particular by historian J. Horace Round in his essay The Rise of the Spencers.
+The Spencers were granted a coat of arms in 1504, consisting of an ermine fess between six sea-mews' heads, but they later abandoned this in about 1595 for a modified version of the Despencer arms.
+Round argued that the Despencer descent was fabricated by Richard Leigh, a corrupt Clarenceux King of Arms.
 Citing Round, The Complete Peerage dismissed the alleged Despencer descent as an "elaborate imposture" which "is now incapable of deceiving the most credulous."

+Family Lastnames, related to Spencer family (Princess Diana).
+York, Tudor, Howard, Seymour, Russell, Mattner, Windsor (Mountbatten-Windsor, Capell, Darcy, Manners & Fitzalan.